 Do you send messages on LinkedIn?
 If so, there are some LinkedIn best practices you should be aware of.
 These rules will help you avoid annoying people, or worse, getting blocked.
 They can also help you get a foot in the door.

 19) Don’t Automate Messages and Spam People

 I wish I didn’t have to say this, but spamming people with automated messages is a no-go.
 It’s one of the easiest ways to annoy people and make them run away fast.
 Just as importantly, there’s little to no benefit.
-LinkedIn Automation tools often result in people sending messages to their entire network, when the contents are irrelevant to at least 90% of them.
+LinkedIn Automation tools often result in people sending messages to their entire network, when the contents are potentially irrelevant to them.